The History of Jefferson Dad Vail Regatta

 It is perhaps peculiar that often, Dad Vail coaches have served as Stewards.
 This has been practicable since these colleges usually lacked a body of rowing alumni who were available for such a service, and the coaches were often the “Mr. Rowing” of their institutions, in some cases having founded it.
 In most cases they were volunteers, and sometimes faculty members.

 The objectives of the Dad Vail Rowing Association are set forth in the constitution as follows: “to perpetuate the ‘Dad’ Vail tradition, foster and encourage intercollegiate rowing among colleges new to the sport, and promote schedules for member schools.”

-As these objectives have worked out, three of our charter members, Rutgers, B.U., and Dartmouth have "graduated" to the "big time" by becoming competitors in the IRA Regatta.
-Three, being too small ever to compete with the big boys, have remained active Dad Vail members, A.I.C., Marietta, and Rollins.
-Two, Richmond and Manhattan, dropped rowing.
-A significant fact is pointed up by the following statistics: in the first association regatta seven colleges sent seven varsity crews to Red Bank.
+A significant fact is pointed out by the following statistics: in the first association regatta seven colleges sent seven varsity crews to Red Bank.
 At Philadelphia in 1961, twenty colleges sent forty crews to compete in varsity, JV, and freshman races.
-Certainly no member of that organizational meeting in 1939, not even Lev Brett, could have dreamed of such growth.
+Certainly, no member of that organizational meeting in 1939, not even Lev Brett, could have dreamed of such growth.

 In 1976 the Dad Vail Regatta was one of the first intercollegiate regatta to host women’s events.
 Today approximately fifty percent of the competitors at the Dad Vail are female athletes.

 Today the Dad Vail consistently hosts over five hundred entries in over forty events including Para Rowing and sculling.